 If you are experiencing pain, your insurance plan might cover acupuncture.
 Many insurance plans cover musculoskeletal signs and symptoms related to pain, such as, structural, degenerative or inflammatory disorders, including dysfunction of the joints, muscles, tendons, fascia, nerves, ligaments.
 If you are unsure if your pain condition is covered by insurance, contact your insurance company for a list of conditions covered.
 If your condition is covered, provide your complete insurance information when you book your first appointment online.
 Please allow at least 48 hours for insurance verification.
 Acupuncture benefits must be verified prior to your first visit.
 Insurance co-pay is due at the time of service.

-Currently accepting insurances administered by American Specialty Health (ASH) and Optum: Aetna Life, Anthem Blue Cross, Blue Shield of California, Cigna, Health Net, Kaiser, and United Health Care Signature Value.
+American Specialty Health (ASH): Aetna, Anthem Blue Cross, Blue Shield of California, Cigna, Health Net, and Kaiser.

 Insurance plans administered by ASH and Optum cover acupuncture only.
 Herbal medicine, cupping, and maintenance treatments (i.e. wellness acupuncture) are additional out-of-pocket expenses to the patient.

 Upon request, superbills are available for out-of-network plans.